METRO D Line (Route 5 corridor bus rapid transit service)

 How will future bus service levels compare with today's Route 5?

 The D Line will become the main service along the corridor, with service about every 10 minutes on larger buses throughout most of the day.
-Route 5 will run about every 30 minutes.
+Route 5 will operate about every 30 minutes.
 Both the D Line and Route 5 would run less frequently in the early morning and late at night.
 The final service plan will be established in 2019-2020, when the D Line is closer to construction.

 Why was the Route 5 corridor selected for bus rapid transit service?